difference between fema and fera

 In terms of their objectives, FEMA focuses on providing emergency assistance and support to individuals and communities affected by disasters, while FERA’s main objective was to regulate foreign exchange transactions.

-See also difference between mac book air and macbook pro
+See also difference between electronic signature and digital signature

 In conclusion, while the two acts share similar acronyms, they have different functions and objectives.
 While FEMA seeks to provide emergency relief and coordination in response to natural disasters within the United States, FERA aimed to regulate foreign exchange and promote foreign trade in India.